tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 Redis/操作指南/全球复制/新建全球复制组_intl_en.md

 ## Version Description
 - Global replication supports only 4.0 Standard Architecture, 4.0 Cluster Architecture, 5.0 Standard Architecture, and 5.0 Cluster Architecture instances.
-- The current version of the global replication feature supports only instances deployed in the same AZ.
-Multi-AZ instances will be supported in the future.
+- The current version of the global replication feature supports  instances deployed in the same AZ and multi-AZ.

 ## Billing Description
 - If instances in a replication group are in the same region, no additional fees will be incurred.